 It is known that yearly mammograms can lead to early diagnosis of breast cancers when they are most curable and conservation therapies are effective.
 A mammogram may also find ductal carcinoma in situ (DCIS), abnormal cells in the lining of a breast duct that may develop into invasive cancer.
 Mammography is the only breast cancer screening tool known to reduce deaths from the disease.

 Modern-day mammography only involves a tiny amount of radiation - even less than a standard chest X-ray.
 Mammograms do not prevent breast cancer, but they can save lives by finding breast cancer as early as possible.
 Some important things you should know about mammograms are:

 1. They can save your life

 An early diagnosis of cancer reduces the risk of mortality from the disease by 25-30% or sometimes even more.
 Women must have regular mammograms (done annually) from the age of 40, or earlier if they are at high risk.

 Mammography is a fast procedure (about 20 minutes), and discomfort is minimal for most women.
 The procedure is safe: there is only a very tiny amount of radiation exposure from a mammogram.
 To relieve the anxiety of waiting for results, go to a center that will give you results before you leave.

 3. Get the best quality you can

-If you have dense breasts or are under age 50, try to get a digital mammogram.
+In case a woman has dense breasts or is under age 50, she can try a digital mammogram.
 A digital mammogram is recorded onto a computer so that doctors can enlarge certain sections to look at them more closely.